• Menu

 Bilbao and the Basque Country

-The best things to do in Bilbao and the Basque Country
+What to see and do in Bilbao and the Basque Country?

 1. Take a Walking Tour of Bilbao: Discover the highlights of Bilbao on a small-group walking tour, with options for both morning and afternoon departures.
-The tour includes must-see sights like the Casco Viejo (Old Town), the iconic Guggenheim Museum, Ribera Market, and Santiago Cathedral—perfect for first-time visitors wanting to get acquainted with the city’s charm.
+The tour includes the Casco Viejo (Old Town), the Guggenheim Museum, Ribera Market, and Santiago Cathedral – so first-time visitors get to cover all the main sites at once.

 2. Take a food tour in one of the world’s best foodie regions: Food lovers, rejoice!
 Bilbao is famous for its Pintxos (the Basque version of tapas), and the city’s old town is filled with bars and restaurants serving up delicious bites. so join a Bilbao Food, Wine, and Pintxo Tour.
-You’ll sample local specialties and explore the best food spots in the city.
-If you’re into fine dining, consider booking a high-end Food Tour with a local guide to discover some of Bilbao’s Michelin-starred restaurants, and for a mix of history and food, check out the Bilbao Food and History Tour – perfect for those who want a bit of education while stuffing their faces full of grub!
+If you’re into fine dining, consider booking a High-end Food Tour with a local guide to discover some of Bilbao’s Michelin-starred restaurants, and for a mix of history and food, check out the Bilbao Food and History Tour.

-3. Go hiking in the Basque Country’s mountains: For those who love outdoor adventures, the Basque Country also offers great hiking opportunities.
-The region’s rugged mountains and scenic trails are perfect for a day of hiking.
-Take a private Basque hiking tour, complete with hotel pick-up and drop-off from anywhere in the Basque Country.
+3. Hike the Basque Country’s mountains: The Basque Country has great hiking and you can take a private Basque hiking tour with hotel pick-up and drop-off from anywhere in the Basque Country.

-4. Visit La Rioja Wine Region: From Bilbao, it’s easy to take a tour to La Rioja, Spain’s most famous wine region.
-A private or small-group tour will take you to two top wineries, where you’ll learn about wine production and, of course, get to sample local wines.
-This full-day experience, including hotel pick-up and drop-off, is a perfect way to explore northern Spain’s wine-making traditions.
+4. Visit La Rioja Wine Region: From Bilbao it’s dead easy to visit La Rioja, Spain’s most famous wine region.
+A private or small-group tour takes you to two top wineries.

-If you’re planning to take your car with you on the ferry to Spain, there are a few important things to keep in mind.
-Spanish law requires that you carry certain items in your vehicle while driving, so it’s essential to make sure you’re fully prepared before hitting the road.
+If you’re planning to take your car with you on the ferry to Spain, keep in mind that Spanish law requires you to carry certain items in your vehicle at all times.
+The easiest way to stay legal and comply with these regulations is to get yourself a European driving kit, as they cover all the required items, including:

 • Reflective vest